 At this time, Diocesan Council is not receiving new applications due to the limited amount of money in the fund.
 Pending applications will be reviewed by the council's Executive Committee and any resulting grants will be posted to this page once awarded.

 Information about eligibility, the funding process and priorities and initial proposal materials are attached below.
-Questions may be directed to Diocesan Council deanery representatives or to Laura Simons, Administrator of Convention and Council, at email@example.com or 617-482-4826, ext.
+Questions may be directed to Diocesan Council deanery representatives or to Chelsea Smith, Assistant for Governance and Administration, at firstname.lastname@example.org or 617-482-4826, ext.
 406.